Yama Sushi Marketplace assorted sushi and sashimi

 • price 2 of 4

-At this unassuming West Hollywood sushi spot, the most popular order is the choose-your-own-adventure chirashi bowl, which comes topped with three to five different items including spicy scallop, yellowtail, avocado and—for a premium—fresh uni.
+At this unassuming West Hollywood sushi spot, the most popular order is the choose-your-own-adventure chirashi bowl, which comes topped with up to eight different items including spicy scallop, yellowtail, avocado and—for a premium—fresh uni.
 The sashimi cuts are particularly good when doused in Murakami’s garlic soy sauce, and each homestyle rice bowl travels well when ordered via third-party delivery.

 • Contemporary Asian

 With locations in both Miracle Mile and Downtown, Yuko Kitchen has been serving Angelenos affordable, classic Japanese starters, healthy salad-filled rice bowls, vegan cookies and other delightful, takeout-friendly fare since 2012.
-For a lunchtime takeout meal that doesn't break the bank, we recommend their rice bowls with spicy salmon, garlic albacore or teriyaki chicken.
+For a lunchtime takeout meal that doesn't break the bank, I recommend their rice bowls with spicy salmon, garlic albacore or teriyaki chicken.
+Though it’s not the absolute best Japanese food in town, the tasty, health-conscious cuisine will leave an impression on you long after you throw out the containers your meal arrived in.

 Recommended